Panjiri (Panjeeri)

 - Add some more powdered sugar if you like the panjiri sweeter.

 - Panjiri is ready.
-Store it in a clean and dry container for up to a month.
+Store at room temperature in a clean and dry container for up to a month.

 Loved the detailed recipe and the 3x measurements.